-On his blog, Smith walks you through the typical airliner’s ducts and vents to ease your fears that the previous occupants of the plane you’re about to spend 11 hours on was rife with patients carrying the Ebola.
+On his blog, Smith walks you through the typical airliner's ducts and vents to ease your fears that the previous occupants of the plane you're about to spend 11 hours on was rife with patients carrying SARS, COVID, or the Ebola.

 Smith does admit that on the ground, the plane can sometimes take on a “pungent smell similar to the exhaust from an old car or bus” shortly after push-back.
 But it isn't airborne SARS or anything (or so he claims), it's just jet engine exhaust gases being blown into the air conditioning packs due to wind.
 As long as you don't light a match, you should be fine.